fenglixu/RecoGCN/README.md

 - setproctitle == 1.1.10

 ## Dataset
-You can access the experiment data in "data.hdf5" with h5py python package.
+You can download the experiment data from [Here](https://drive.google.com/file/d/1ZwlB3_NsbOjVM4tVKIwchQwkZbmYJUJx/view?usp=sharing).
 An example loading code is provided as follow.
 ```
 adj = {0:{}, 1:{}, 2:{}, 3:{}}
 with h5py.File(dataset, 'r') as f: